mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

-Livelihood sensitivity variables include food from own farm (less vulnerability), income from wage labor (less vulnerability), income from cash crops (more vulnerability), and disaster coping strategies (looking specifically at environmentally harmful practices, which cause vulnerability).
+Livelihood sensitivity variables include food from own farm (less vulnerability), income from wage labor (less vulnerability), income from cash crops (more vulnerability), and disaster coping strategies (looking specifically at environmentally harmful practices, which cause vulnerability). **HOW DID YOU PUT IT IN? each of zones.
+POOR.**
 A **physical exposure** layer included data from UNEP Global Resource Information Database (GRID)-Europe with variables of estimated risk for flood hazard and exposition to drought events.

 All vulnerability variables were normalized on a scale from of 1-5.
+Malcomb et al. (2014) had reported normalizing on a scale from 0-5 (6 categories), but also stated they used quintiles (5 categories);

+**interviews and focus groups, construct validity** **worksheets from class**

 Depending on how much Malcomb et al. (2014) thought each variable would contribute to vulnerability, based on their interviews with "experts," each variable was given particular weights (Table 1) and combined to create a vulnerability index.